Week A

 • Students are prepared for learning and for life in 21st Century

-• Through this scheme students who are absent from lessons benefit
+• Through this scheme students who are absent from lessons benefit by being able to catch up easily

 • Live assessment for learning can help inform teacher's planning or indicate if the lesson needs redirecting